tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 [Trying to connect...]

-"Hi Valeria!
-Yepp sure!
-I'll send it to you right now"
+"Hi Valeria! how are you? sure!, I can help you!"

 [Connect to network]